Raguram-N/Exam_Buddy_proposal/README.md

 # 📍 Current Stage

 * ⏳ Concept Validation - In Process
-* ⏳ RAG Pipeline - Planning Stage
+* ⏳ RAG Pipeline - Not Yet started
-* ⏳ MVP - Planning Stage
+* ⏳ MVP - Not Yet started
-* ⏳ Voice AI Integration - Planning Stage
+* ⏳ Voice AI Integration - Not Yet started
-* ⏳ Core System Development - Planning Stage
+* ⏳ Core System Development - Not Yet started
-* ⏳ Beta Testing With Students - Planning Stage
+* ⏳ Beta Testing With Students - Not Yet started
-* ⏳ Product Validation - Planning Stage
+* ⏳ Product Validation - Not Yet started

 ---